auramagi/swift-scoped-state/README.md

 | `ConfiguredConnection<Value, Configuration>` | Read-only connection with configuration |
 | `WritableConfiguredConnection<Value, Configuration>` | Writable connection with configuration |

 Writable connections are a superset of read-only connections.
 A scope property declared as `Connection<Value>` can receive either kind; a property declared as `WritableConnection<Value>` requires a writable connection.
+The type declared by the scope determines which write access is exposed to the consuming view.

+For a writable scoped property, the projected value is a `Binding<Value>`.
+It can be passed directly to SwiftUI controls or used to replace the root through `$property.wrappedValue`.
+A read-only scoped property does not expose that root binding.

 #### Read-Only Objects and Bindings